MaxCowan/Packet_Capture_Analyzer/README.md

 # Packet_Capture_Analyzer
-Java applet to display pertinent analytics/metrics to the user for educational purposes
+Java Web App to display pertinent analytics/metrics to the user for educational purposes